rodsveiga/hugo-academic-site/content/publication/ph_diag/index.md

 abstract: Despite the non-convex optimization landscape, over-parametrized shallow networks are able to achieve global convergence under gradient descent.
 The picture can be radically different for narrow networks, which tend to get stuck in badly-generalizing local minima.
 Here we investigate the cross-over between these two regimes in the high-dimensional setting, and in particular investigate the connection between the so-called mean-field/hydrodynamic regime and the seminal approach of Saad & Solla.
 Focusing on the case of Gaussian data, we study the interplay between the learning rate, the time scale, and the number of hidden units in the high-dimensional dynamics of stochastic gradient descent (SGD).
 Our work builds on a deterministic description of SGD in high-dimensions from statistical physics, which we extend and for which we provide rigorous convergence rates.

 # Summary.
 An optional shortened abstract.
 summary: Despite the non-convex optimization landscape, over-parametrized shallow networks are able to achieve global convergence under gradient descent.
 The picture can be radically different for narrow networks, which tend to get stuck in badly-generalizing local minima.
-Here we investigate the cross-over between these two regimes in the high-dimensional setting, and in particular investigate the connection between the so-called mean-field/hydrodynamic regime and the seminal approach of Saad & Solla.
-Focusing on the case of Gaussian data, we study the interplay between the learning rate, the time scale, and the number of hidden units in the high-dimensional dynamics of stochastic gradient descent (SGD).
-Our work builds on a deterministic description of SGD in high-dimensions from statistical physics, which we extend and for which we provide rigorous convergence rates.
+Here we investigate the cross-over between these two regimes in the high-dimensional setting.

 tags: []